citusdata/activerecord-multi-tenant/README.md

 * **What if I have a table that doesn't relate to my tenant?** (e.g. templates that are the same in every account)

-  We recommend not using activerecord-multi-tenant these tables.
+  We recommend not using activerecord-multi-tenant on these tables.
 In case only some records in a table are not associated to a tenant (i.e. your templates are in the same table as actual objects), we recommend setting the tenant_id to 0, and then using MultiTenant.with_id(0) to access these objects.

 ## Credits